Support During Illness

 Mi Sheberakh Healing List

 Prayer can be a powerful source of spiritual support.
 Every Shabbat and holiday, we recite the Mi Sheberakh blessing, a prayer for those who are in need of healing.
-If you would like to add someone to the list so the community can pray on their behalf, please contact Billie.
+If you would like to add someone to the list so the community can pray on their behalf, please fill in the form below or contact Billie.
 The list is confidential and names are read silently during the prayer.

 Several times a year, volunteers call people who are on the list.
 If you would like to make calls, please contact Nancy Greenblatt.